0xjohnwarila/JohnNWarila/README.md

 ### Hi there 👋

-I am a software intern currently working at [Electric Era](https://electriceratechnologies.com).
+I am a software engineer currently working at [Electric Era](https://electriceratechnologies.com).

-Before I worked at [HazAdapt](https://www.hazadapt.com) doing mobile and internet things.

 <!--
 **JohnNWarila/JohnNWarila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.